konturio/event-preview-image-generator/chromium-headless/README.md

 ```shell
 docker build -t chromium-headless:latest .
 ```
-The Dockerfile installs Chromium and GPU libraries from the Ubuntu repositories.
+The Dockerfile installs Chromium and GPU libraries from the Debian repositories.

 ## Setup